bigcommerce/stencil-cli/README.md

 There is possibility to run stencil-cli in docker.
 Here are steps to have this functionality.

-First of all, build a docker image, let's name it `bc/stencil-cli` Run `docker build . -t bc/stencil-cli` in stencil-cli repo directory.
+First, pull the image from Github Packages (docker registry):
+`docker pull ghcr.io/bigcommerce/stencil-cli`

-Then, after the image is built, you want to run some commands against your theme.
+Then, you want to run some commands against your theme.

 For example
-`docker run -p 3005:3005 -v /bigcommerce/cornerstone:/usr/src/app -it bc/stencil-cli stencil init`, where `3005` is port number definded in `config.stencil.json` and `/bigcommerce/cornerstone` path to where theme is located.
+`docker run -p 3005:3005 -v /bigcommerce/cornerstone:/usr/src/app -it ghcr.io/bigcommerce/stencil-cli stencil init`, where `3005` is port number definded in `config.stencil.json` and `/bigcommerce/cornerstone` path to where theme is located.

-`docker run -p 3005:3005 -v /bigcommerce/cornerstone:/usr/src/app -it bc/stencil-cli stencil start` and so on
+`docker run -p 3005:3005 -v /bigcommerce/cornerstone:/usr/src/app -it ghcr.io/bigcommerce/stencil-cli stencil start` and so on

 ## License